Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KM5WVEA9CDs.md

 ### Transcript

-> do i still do, coding in my spare time no i actually don't, but i am still kind of doing i'm actually i actually did programming today, because i'm doing custom stuff for our teaser that's coming up the coming week not the next week but the week after that i'm doing a little bit of a special thing there's special little guys he sounds really excited about it i have no idea what it is dude he gets he gets hype every day about it oh i'm so hyped for it though it's actually really funny i can't wait to to release that teaser
+> do I still do, coding in my spare time no I actually don't, but I am still kind of doing I'm actually I actually did programming today, because I'm doing custom stuff for our teaser that's coming up the coming week not the next week but the week after that I'm doing a little bit of a special thing there's special little guys he sounds really excited about it I have no idea what it is dude he gets he gets hype every day about it oh I'm so hyped for it though it's actually really funny I can't wait to to release that teaser